shoeffner/mthesis/src/gaze_library.md

-beginning. \Gaze{} does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so called trunk or master.
+beginning. \Gaze{} does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so-called trunk or master.

 \Gaze{} is published on the source code hosting service [GitHub](https://github.com).
 When a new commit is